David Girard, Artistic Director

 David is a Proud Member of Actors Equity Association.
 MFA in Directing, Temple University. www.davidmgirard.com

-Emily was born and raised in Western Massachusetts.
-Emily is an accomplished actor and vocalist, and is currently the Development Manager for the Academy of Music in Northhampton, MA.
-Before joining the Academy of Music, Emily lived as an avid performer and production stage manager.
-Her work has taken her all over the country and overseas to China for over a year, where she performed with the Shanghai Repertory Theatre.
-After slowing down on the travel train, Emily received her MFA in Theatre Management from Florida State University and joined the Tony Award-winning Williamstown Theatre Festival as the Associate of Marketing and Development.
+Emily Curro is a graduate of Russell Sage College in Troy, NY (BS in Musical Theater).
+She has worked as an actor, stage manager, and theatre professional all around the country, and even overseas in Shanghai, China where she performed with the Shanghai Repertory Theatre for a year (Cordelia, King Lear; Sibyl, Private Lives).
+After receiving her MFA in Theatre Management from Florida State University she joined the Tony Award-winning Williamstown Theatre Festival as the Associate Director of Marketing and Development until 2017.
 She believes the arts are an integral part of how we form communities; how we perceive and communicate with the world around us and with each other.
-She is thrilled to be returning to Troy to make art happen!
+Thanks to Ethan and Bubby for being her rocks in life.

 Alex Tarantelli, Business Manager